About Chump Lady

 What does any of this have to do with being a chump?

 Nothing really.
 People far more accomplished than I am have been chumps and people with more prosaic backgrounds too.
-What distinguishes me is that I can write decently, draw cartoons, and have created this blog, which has over a million hits.
-(Which it hit at 18 months old).
+What distinguishes me is that I can write decently, draw cartoons, and have created this blog, which has over two million views.
 My Chump Lady columns are regularly featured at Huffington Post Divorce and the blog was named one of the top 10 relationship blogs for 2013 by Babble, a subsidiary of the Walt Disney Co.

 But do you have any sort of background in psychology that makes you an expert in infidelity?

 No. I’m an expert at being a chump.
 I lived it.
 But being of an analytical mind (years spent deciphering bullshit as a think tank editor) prepared me for parsing cheater word salad.
 And I studied history with African Marxists, who have a tremendous amount to say about oppression and decolonizing one’s mind.

 I have a commitment to sustainable agriculture and many published articles on farming (under the byline Tracy Sutton).
 I’ve interviewed Michael Pollan and Joel Salatin among others.

 In 2006, I married a man who turned out to be a serial cheater (and probably a sociopath).
 I discovered his infidelities 6 months after the wedding, when his mistress called to inform me of her existence.
 I had no clue.
 I had just financed his career move (he was an attorney), had a custody trial to relocate my son, left my job, and purchased a 100-year old fixer upper house with him in a no-fault divorce state.
 It took me nearly two years to disentangle myself from that nightmare, and a couple of protection from abuse orders.
 Turns out he had a double life spanning back at least 20 years.